10 FAFSA® Facts Every College-Bound Student Should Know

 CHANGES ARE COMING TO THE FAFSA

 The FAFSA Simplification Act, which was enacted into law on December 27, 2020, includes several changes to the FAFSA, most of which will be phased in beginning with the 2023-2024 FAFSA form.
-However, three changes will be in effect for the 2022-2023 filing year:
+However, three changes were in effect for the 2022-2023 filing year:

 In the past, the federal government placed a time limit on how long students could receive subsidized federal student loans.
 The federal government pays the interest on a subsidized loan while the student is in college and for six months after graduation.
 Beginning in 2013, students could receive subsidized loans only for a period of up to 150 percent of the length of the educational program in which they were enrolled.
 For example, students pursuing a four-year degree program could receive subsidized loans for six years.
 After this time, any unpaid loans would begin to accrue interest.